 I run a build bot to identify build + install issues of Gentoo Linux software packages*.

-Currently 8 chroot images are running in parallel at a 64bit hardened Gentoo Linux host (i7-3930, 12 cores, 64 GB RAM, 2x 3 TB HDD).
-Each image is set up from a recent stage3 with a randomized combination of (~)amd64 + profile + USE flag set.
+Currently 8 chroot images are running in parallel at dedicated server (i7-3930, 12 cores, 64 GB RAM, 2x 3 TB HDD).
+Each image is set up from a recent stage3 with an arbitrary combination of (~)amd64 + profile + USE flag set.

-More than 5,500 packages are emerged daily, less than 1.5% do fail.
-The calculated coverage of the repository with 8 images is 85% after 7 days.
+About 700 packages per image are emerged daily, <2.5% do fail.
+The calculated coverage of the repository is 90% after 7 days with 8 running images.

 The Portage File List is fed too.
 Github hosts the source code.